Tyler O'Neill Player Props: Cardinals vs. Twins

-Tyler O'Neill -- batting .306 in his past 10 games -- will be in action for the St. Louis Cardinals against the Minnesota Twins, with Joe Ryan on the mound, on August 2 at 7:45 PM ET.
+Tyler O'Neill and his .375 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Minnesota Twins and Sonny Gray on August 3 at 7:45 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Twins.
+In his last game, he hit a home run while going 1-for-4 against the Twins.

 Tyler O'Neill Game Info & Props vs. the Twins